danielholmes/logic/README.md

 Future
 ------
-- A text input parser
+- A lexical parser for plain text input